foxdst/nzgdc_2025/html/nzgdc-widget/docs/Event_Data_API_Documentation.md

     *   **Output:** A fully constructed HTML element for an event panel.

 *   **`updateBigEventContent(...)` / `updateMainEventContent(...)`**
-    *   **What they do:** These functions take an existing event panel HTML element and fill it with the specific details from an `eventData` object.
-They correctly map speaker data to HTML elements:
+    *   **What they do:** ✅ ENHANCED: These functions take an existing event panel HTML element and fill it with the specific details using corrected speaker field mapping:
-        - `displayName` → `.nzgdc-speaker-bioName-big` and `.nzgdc-speaker-name-main`
+        - `displayName` → `.nzgdc-speaker-bioName-big` and `.nzgdc-speaker-name-main` (✅ FIXED: Primary field)
+        - `name` → Fallback when displayName unavailable (✅ FIXED: Proper fallback logic)
-        - `position` → `.nzgdc-speaker-bioPosition-big` and `.nzgdc-speaker-position-company-main`
+        - `position` (combined) → `.nzgdc-speaker-bioPosition-big` and `.nzgdc-speaker-position-company-main`
-        - `headshot` → Used as thumbnail fallback when `eventData.thumbnail` is unavailable
+        - `headshot` → ✅ ENHANCED: Used as thumbnail fallback when `eventData.thumbnail` is unavailable
+        - ID + Class separation for maintainable architecture
-    *   **Why they're important:** They ensure consistent speaker data display and provide fallback behavior.
+    *   **Why they're important:** ✅ ENHANCED: They ensure consistent speaker data display with reliable field prioritization and provide comprehensive fallback behavior.
     *   **Input:** An HTML element representing an event panel, and the standardized event data.
-    *   **Output:** The HTML element is updated with event details and proper field mappings.
+    *   **Output:** The HTML element is updated with enhanced speaker field mappings and proper separation of concerns.

 *   **`setupSpeakerDetailsHover(eventPanel, eventData)`**
     *   **What it does:** This function makes the event panels interactive.
 It adds special behaviors so that when you hover over a panel, an overlay appears, and when you click it, a larger "expanded details" modal pops up.